-In general, thefts are classified as misdemeanors or felonies depending on the dollar value of what is alleged to have been stolen.
+In general, thefts in Maine are classified as misdemeanors or felonies depending on the dollar value of what is alleged to have been stolen.
 Thefts of $500 or less are charged as Class E Misdemeanors.
 Less than $1,000 is charged as a Class D Misdemeanor.
 More than $1,000 in stolen property results in a felony charge.

 - 3rd Offense: treated as a felony, may require jail time